Cargo bike: Tricycle

-Cycle rickshaws are used for the short range transport of both people and goods while tricycles with boxes or platforms are used to transport goods.
+Cycle rickshaws and other cargo tricycles are used for short range transport of both people and goods while tricycles with boxes or platforms are used to transport goods.
 A cargo tricycle with an open or flat platform might be used for low value goods or for trips where the rider is always with the goods.
 A fabric cover can be added to provide weather protection.
 Tricycles can also be fitted with a lockable weatherproof box, usually of aluminium construction, for valuable goods and where the rider has to leave the vehicle.

 Cargo tricycles can typically carry 100–300 kg of cargo and have capacity of 1 m3 or more, which is about half the capacity of a small panel van.
 The weight capacity of tricycles is limited by available human power and the permitted power of electric assist by law.